Nashua DWI/DUI Attorneys

 New Hampshire DWI law implements further penalties for unlawful chemical test refusal or a chemical test failure.
 More specifically, a driver who unlawfully refuses a chemical test in violation of New Hampshire’s implied consent laws will have their license suspended for 180 days or 2 years if the driver has any prior DWI convictions or test refusals.
 Similarly, a driver who submits to testing that shows an illegal BAC level faces a 6-month suspension for a first test failure and a 2-year suspension for a second or subsequent test failure.
 Note that license suspensions resulting from a test failure or conviction will run simultaneously, but a suspension due to a test refusal will be separate and concurrent to any other suspension.

 If you are facing a DWI charge in Nashua, NH, contact an experienced DWI trial attorney immediately to strategize your defense.
-At the Law Office of Chadwick-Fricano-Weber, we work efficiently and responsively at preparing your DWI defense, examining factors like whether the arresting officer had reasonable suspicion to pull you over and evaluating the results of your field sobriety tests (FSTs).
+At Fricano&Weber P.L.L.C., we work efficiently and responsively at preparing your DWI defense, examining factors like whether the arresting officer had reasonable suspicion to pull you over and evaluating the results of your field sobriety tests (FSTs).
 Once our lawyers have gathered sufficient evidence, we will build a tough case for trial.
 In some cases, we can negotiate a plea that results in lesser penalties, but if a plea agreement cannot be reached, we are prepared to confidently take your case to trial, forcing the state to either meet their burden of proof or drop the charges against you.

 Legal Counsel Driven by Honesty

 Practical Experience & A Unique Perspective as Former Prosecutors